Altz79/smart_pension/README.md

 # smart_pension
 Test task for DE position

-Current version of code can download data for 1 specific day.
+Current version of code from Exchagerate/exchagerate_api.py can download data for 1 specific day.
 There is an option to use the same functionality over the Time-Series endpoint, but API Access Key from professional subscription plan will be required (currently used from "Basic").

 - Automated unit tests: done as a subclass of unittest.TesCase.
 Could be developed further.
 - Error handling if the API returns error codes: done